 - Stains easily

 Cork is not just for plugging bottles; it also makes for an attractive flooring material.
 No trees are cut down in the harvesting process.
-Bark is simply stripped from Mediterranean cork oak trees and regenerates within a few years without damaging the tree.
+The bark is simply stripped from Mediterranean cork oak trees and regenerates within a few years without damaging the tree.
 The manufacturing process is low waste: cork flooring is actually made from the scraps from bottle stopper production!

 Although cork is most common in tile form, it is also available in panels.
 This flooring material has experienced a resurgence in popularity in recent years, but some may view it as looking dated.
 However, manufacturers provide a wide variety of textures and surface patterns, many of which look very modern, aside from the traditional grain.
 Plus, if you opt for tiles, you can arrange them in endless configurations.